The Office of the Secretary

 Located in mid-Manhattan, John Jay’s campus is just a short walk from two of the world’s most renowned centers for music and dance – Carnegie Hall and Lincoln Center.
 John Jay’s own Gerald W. Lynch Theater is an invaluable cultural resource, hosting popular events that include Lincoln Center performances, Gotham Chamber Opera, Metropolitan Opera Guild, and Alvin Ailey Dance Theater.
 The Shiva Gallery displays a wide range of art exhibits designed to draw both students and the surrounding community into the space to appreciate and respond to the artists’ work.

-John Jay offers undergraduate degrees in 26 majors: Anthropology, Computer Science and Information Security, Computer Information Systems in Criminal Justice and Public Administration, Criminal Justice (BA and BS), Criminal Justice Management, Criminology, Culture and Deviance Studies, Economics, English, Fire and Emergency Service, Fire Science, Forensic Psychology, Forensic Science, Gender Studies, Global History, Humanities and Justice, International Criminal Justice, Latin American and Latina/o Studies, Law and Society, Philosophy, Police Studies, Political Science, Public Administration, Security Management, and Sociology.
-In addition, students can choose from any of 40 minors.
-John Jay is also a proud member of the City University’s Macaulay Honors College.
+John Jay offers undergraduate degrees in 27 majors: Anthropology, Cell and Molecular Biology, Computer Science and Information Security, Criminal Justice (BA and BS), Criminal Justice Management, Criminology, Culture and Deviance Studies, Economics, English, Fire and Emergency Service, Fire Science, Forensic Psychology, Forensic Science, Fraud Examination and Financial Forensics, Gender Studies, Global History, Humanities and Justice, International Criminal Justice, Latin American and Latina/o Studies, Law and Society, Philosophy, Police Studies, Political Science, Public Administration, Security Management, Sociology and Spanish.
+In addition, students have a choice of over 40 minors.
+John Jay offers an Honors program and is also a proud member of the University’s Macaulay Honors College.

 To further facilitate academic research and provide professional development and training at the College, 11 vibrant centers and institutes produce intelligence that is used by corporations, academic researchers, policy makers and the media.
-One of our best-known research centers is the Center on Crime Prevention and Control, directed by David Kennedy, the preeminent scholar in the field of crime and gang violence.
-Other renowned research centers at John Jay include: Center for Cybercrime Studies, Center for International Human Rights, Center on Terrorism, the Christian Regenhard Center for Emergency Response Studies, the Prisoner reentry Institute and the Center on Media, Crime and Justice.
+One of our best-known research centers is the National Network for Safe Communities, directed by David Kennedy, the preeminent scholar in the field of crime and gang violence.
+Most recently, the influential Center for Policing Equity, led by renowned social psychologist Dr. Phillip Atiba Goff, relocated to John Jay College.
+Other well-known research centers at John Jay include: Center for Cybercrime Studies, Center for International Human Rights, Center on Terrorism, the Christian Regenhard Center for Emergency Response Studies, Research and Evaluation Center, Prisoner Reentry Institute and the Center on Media, Crime and Justice.

 CUNY Justice Academy